marmelab/react-admin/docs/Translation.md

 export default App;
 ```

-Beware that users from all around the world may use your application, so make sure the `i18nProvider` returns default messages even for unknown locales?
+Beware that users from all around the world may use your application, so make sure the `i18nProvider` returns default messages, even for unknown locales.

 ## Translation Messages